 - Garlic Powder – no recipe in my house is made without garlic unless we are talking about cake.
-Garlic powder is versatile and it will add a lot of flavor to your main dishes.
-Also, it’s a must have if you are cooking Slow Cooker Soups as fresh garlic will get all mush after so many hours of cooking.
+Garlic powder is versatile and will add a lot of flavor to your main dishes.
+Also, it’s a must-have if you are cooking Slow Cooker Soups as fresh garlic will get all mush after so many hours of cooking.

 - Onion Powder – great to have on hand to season main dishes and also to make meat rubs.